-Daniel Martin Katz is an Associate Professor of Law @ Illinois Tech – Chicago Kent College and the Director of The Law Lab @ Illinois Tech.
+Daniel Martin Katz is a Professor of Law @ Illinois Tech – Chicago Kent College and the Director of The Law Lab @ Illinois Tech.
+He is also the Academic Director of the Bucerius Center for Legal Technology & Data Science.
 His research interests include legal informatics, big data and the law, quantitative finance, lawyer regulation, quantitative modeling of litigation and jurisprudence, law & entrepreneurship, computational legal studies, economics of the legal profession, positive legal theory, technology aided access to justice, legal complexity and the overall impact of information technology, analytics and automation on the market for legal services.

-Dan received his Ph.D. in Political Science and Public Policy with a focus on Complex Adaptive Systems from the University of Michigan.
-He graduated with a Juris Doctor (JD) cum laude from the University of Michigan Law School and simultaneously obtained a Master of Public Policy from the Gerald R. Ford School of Public Policy at the University of Michigan.
-While at the University of Michigan, he was a fellow in Empirical Legal Studies at the University of Michigan Law School and a National Science Foundation IGERT Fellow at the University of Michigan Center for the Study of Complex Systems.
+Professor Katz received his Ph.D. in political science and public policy with a focus on complex adaptive systems from the University of Michigan.
+He graduated with a Juris Doctor cum laude from the University of Michigan Law School and simultaneously obtained a Master of Public Policy from the Gerald R. Ford School of Public Policy at the University of Michigan.
+During his graduate studies, he was a fellow in Empirical Legal Studies at the University of Michigan Law School and a National Science Foundation IGERT fellow at the University of Michigan Center for the Study of Complex Systems.

 His work has been highlighted in a number of media outlets, including the New York Times, The Wall Street Journal, Financial Times, BBC Radio, Wired, Vox, National Public Radio, Slate Magazine, Huffington Post, 538, Bloomberg Businessweek, ABA Journal, Law Technology News and The American Lawyer.